 Thyroid Function Panel

 A Comprehensive Thyroid Function Panel will measure markers such as T3, T4, reverse T3 (rT3), TSH, and thyroid antibodies.
-Given that ESS is characterized by abnormal thyroid function in the context of a non-thyroidal illness, it's critical to assess the overall function of the thyroid.
+Given that ESS is characterized by abnormal thyroid function in the context of a non-thyroidal illness, it's important to assess the overall function of the thyroid.
 This test provides insight into how the thyroid is producing and converting its hormones.

 In ESS, you would expect to see TSH <10 mlU/L (usually low to slightly elevated) but not high as is usual in primary hypothyroidism.
 In addition, serum rT3 will be elevated, and T3 will be low (1,2).